Weightlessness: Cardiovascular effects

 Astronaut Tracy Dyson talks about studies into cardiovascular health aboard the International Space Station.

 Next to the skeletal and muscular system, the cardiovascular system is less strained in weightlessness than on Earth and is de-conditioned during longer periods spent in space.
 In a regular environment, gravity exerts a downward force, setting up a vertical hydrostatic gradient.
 When standing, some 'excess' fluid resides in vessels and tissues of the legs.
-In a micro-g environment, with the loss of a hydrostatic gradient, some fluid quickly redistributes toward the chest and upper body; sensed as 'overload' of circulating blood volume.
+In a micro-g environment, with the loss of a hydrostatic gradient, some fluid quickly redistributes toward the chest and upper body, and may be moot sensed as 'overload' of circulating blood volume.
 In the micro-g environment, the newly sensed excess blood volume is adjusted by expelling excess fluid into tissues and cells (12-15% volume reduction) and red blood cells are adjusted downward to maintain a normal concentration (relative anemia).
 In the absence of gravity, venous blood will rush to the right atrium because the force of gravity is no longer pulling the blood down into the vessels of the legs and abdomen, resulting in increased stroke volume.
-These fluid shifts become more dangerous upon returning to a regular gravity environment as the body will attempt to adapt to the reintroduction of gravity.
+These fluid shifts become more dangerous upon returning to a regular-gravity environment, as the body will attempt to adapt to the reintroduction of gravity.
 The reintroduction of gravity again will pull the fluid downward, but now there would be a deficit in both circulating fluid and red blood cells.
 The decrease in cardiac filling pressure and stroke volume during the orthostatic stress due to a decreased blood volume is what causes orthostatic intolerance.
 Orthostatic intolerance can result in temporary loss of consciousness and posture, due to the lack of pressure and stroke volume.
 Some animal species have evolved physiological and anatomical features (such as high hydrostatic blood pressure and closer heart place to head) which enable them to counteract orthostatic blood pressure.
 More chronic orthostatic intolerance can result in additional symptoms such as nausea, sleep problems, and other vasomotor symptoms as well.